 The Notes will be offered severally by one or more of the Dealers from time to time.
-Under a dealer agreement dated March 28, 2022 between us and the Dealers, the Notes may be purchased or offered at various times by any of the Dealers, as agent, underwriter or principal, at prices and commissions to be agreed upon, for sale to the public at prices to be negotiated with purchasers.
+Under a dealer agreement dated April 26, 2024 between us and the Dealers, the Notes may be purchased or offered at various times by any of the Dealers, as agent, underwriter or principal, at prices and commissions to be agreed upon, for sale to the public at prices to be negotiated with purchasers.
 Sale prices may vary during the distribution period and between purchasers.
 We may also offer the Notes to purchasers directly at prices and terms to be negotiated.

-The Notes are not, and will not be, registered under the U.S. Securities Act or any state securities laws, and the Dealers have agreed not to (i) buy or offer to buy, (ii) sell or offer to sell or (iii) solicit any offer to buy any Notes as part of any distribution under this prospectus supplement in the U.S., its territories, its possessions and other areas subject to its jurisdiction or to, or for the account or benefit of, a U.S. person, except pursuant to exemptions from the registration requirements of the U.S. Securities Act.
+The Notes are not, and will not be, registered under the U.S. Securities Act or any state securities laws, and the Dealers have agreed not to (i) buy or offer to buy, (ii) sell or offer to sell or (iii) solicit any offer to buy any Notes as part of any distribution under this prospectus supplement in the U.S., its territories, its possessions and other areas subject to its jurisdiction or to, or for the account or benefit of, a U.S. person, except pursuant to exemptions from the registration requirements of the U.S.

+Securities Act.

-In connection with the offering of Notes, the Dealers may over-allot or effect transactions which stabilize or maintain the market price of the Notes at a level above that which might otherwise prevail in the open market.
-Such stabilizing, if commenced, may be discontinued at any time.
+In connection with the offering of Notes, the Dealers may, subject to applicable law, over-allot or effect transactions which stabilize or maintain the market price of the Notes at levels other than those which otherwise might prevail on the open market.
+Such transactions, if commenced, may be discontinued at any time.